AbhishekDoshi26/super_extensions/README.md

 To learn more about Extension Methods, feel free to check this [article](https://medium.com/google-developer-experts/extension-methods-eb7a89a055f8 "article").

 ## List of Extensions
-In this package, right now we have following extension methods:
+In this package, right now we have the following extension methods:
 - **Extensions on BuildContext:**
 	- void showSnackBar(SnackBar snackBar)
 	- void showNewDialog(Widget child)